Website Manager

 The following series of videos and clarifications briefly explain any recent updates to the Laws of the Game and/or contain helpful tips on what referees should be looking for.

-Referees should be familiar with the 2019/2020 FIFA Law changes to:
+Referees should be familiar with the most recent FIFA Law changes to:

 Law 8 (Dropped ball procedure)